Courseiva

 Check the BGP advertised routes and the VPC route tables

-Option C is correct because the on-premises network must advertise routes to the VPC via BGP, and the VPC must have routes pointing to the virtual private gateway.
-Option A is wrong because jumbo frames are not required.
-Option B is wrong because VIF type (private vs public) is not the issue if BGP is up.
-Option D is wrong because CloudWatch metrics are for monitoring, not routing.
+For traffic to flow between on-premises and the VPC over a Direct Connect private VIF, the on-premises network must advertise the appropriate routes via BGP, and the VPC route tables must have routes pointing to the virtual private gateway (VGW).
+Option A is wrong because jumbo frames are not required for basic connectivity.
+Option B is wrong because the VIF type (private vs public) is not the issue—the BGP session is already up, indicating the VIF is correctly configured as private.
+Option C is wrong because CloudWatch metrics are for monitoring performance, not for diagnosing routing issues.

 Answer analysis